 This will automatically forward the link to the selected device from the list of Google signed-in devices.
-The link will automatically open or will be available when your recipient device is online.
-The chrome send to the device is rather a very helpful feature.
+The link will automatically open or be available when your recipient device is online.
+The chrome sends to the device is instead a beneficial feature.

 Bottom Line: Chrome Computer Send to Your Device

 You can now ditch the traditional way of sending or forwarding the links from one device to another.
-The Send to Your Device chrome feature has eliminated all the hassle in forwarding the links.
-Cross-device collaboration is now easier and more productive.
+The Send to Your Device chrome feature has eliminated all the hassle of forwarding the links.
+Cross-device collaboration is now more accessible and more productive.

-I send links from my desktop browser to my android phone to continue reading interesting articles I found on the web.
-I also use it to share links with my friends without having to close the page I was reading.
-After using the chrome send to phone feature, I could share the link seamlessly with my friends.
+I send links from my desktop browser to my android phone to continue reading exciting articles I find on the web.
+I also use it to share links with my friends without closing the page I was reading.
+After using the chrome send-to-phone feature, I could share the link seamlessly with my friends.

 After the latest update of the Chrome Browser, the send-to-device features have been converted into the Share feature.
-Under this feature, you can either copy the link of the site or can send the links using other apps such as Whatsapp, Twitter, or other social media apps.
+Under this feature, you can copy the link to the site or send the links using other apps such as Whatsapp, Twitter, or other social media apps.

 What do you think about the chrome send to your devices feature?
-Isn’t it helpful for sharing the links?
+Isn’t it helpful to share the links?